konturio/make-profiler/README.md

     xdg-open make.svg               # have a look at call graph

     profile_make_clean target_to_remove_with_children
+    # prints an error when the target is missing

     profile_make_lint               # validate Makefile to find orphan targets profile_make -j -k target_name  # run some target, record execution times and logs